Basilica and Shrine of Our Lady of Perpetual Help: Building

 The current church was designed by J. William Schickel and Isaac E. Ditmars of New York.
-The then German congregation broke ground in 1874.
-The Mission Church was constructed in Romanesque style, of Roxbury puddingstone, quarried from what is now Puddingstone Park, just down the block.
+The congregation, then largely German, broke ground in 1874.
+The Mission Church was constructed in Romanesque style of Roxbury puddingstone, quarried from what is now Puddingstone Park, just down the street.
 An octagonal, cupola-topped lantern rises over a hundred feet above the crossing.
 The stained glass windows in the nave were made by F.X.
-Zettler, and the windows in the shrine were made by Franz Mayer and Co. from Munich, Germany.
-Side altars were dedicated to the Holy Family and St. Patrick, respectively.
+Zettler, and the windows in the shrine were made by Franz Mayer and Co. of Munich.
+Side altars were dedicated to the Holy Family and St. Patrick.
 The church was dedicated in 1878.
 At this time the church was not an ordinary parish in which all sacraments were administered, but was instead limited to penance and Holy Communion.
 Our Lady of Perpetual Help became a parish of the Archdiocese of Boston in 1883.

 The Hutchings organ was installed in 1897.
-It was one of the first organs in the country to successfully use electric action, which Hutchings invented and patented.
-The organ has 62 stops, and close to 3,200 pipes.
+It was one of the first organs in the US to successfully use electric action, which Hutchings invented and patented.
+The organ has 62 stops and close to 3,200 pipes.

 The spires, added in 1910, were designed by Swiss architect Franz Joseph Untersee, who also designed the rectory.
 Due to the church's sloping foundation, the west cross tops its tower at 215 ft; the other spire is two feet shorter.
 The western tower houses twelve bells.
-The length of the church is also 215 ft, presenting a perfect proportion.
+The length of the church is also 215 ft.
 The church was elevated to basilica status in 1954 by Pope Pius XII.
-The church complex was designated as a Boston Landmark by the Boston Landmarks Commission in 2004.
+The church complex was designated a Boston Landmark by the Boston Landmarks Commission in 2004.